There are 1,300 children in Northern Ireland with life-limiting or life-threatening conditions.

 - Prevent family breakdown: Services need to be better organised around families and not institutions so it is easier for them to navigate the system and access the care and support they need.
 The Executive should commit to funding short breaks to provide respite care for families – giving them time to recharge their batteries.
 This would reduce the likelihood of family breakdown.
 Families should be able to access planned and emergency short breaks both inside and outside of their home.

 - Nursing care today and tomorrow: Make sure that there is a sustainable children’s palliative care workforce in Northern Ireland.
 Children’s palliative care requires a well-trained, highly-skilled workforce and children and young people should have access to specialised care.
-However, Northern Ireland is yet to fund and appoint a dedicated children’s palliative care consultant – a role which is a critical part of the multidisciplinary team needed to care for seriously ill children.

 - Lift the baby benefit bar: Allowing families with children under three with life limiting and life-threatening conditions to access the mobility component of the disability living allowance so they can purchase a specially adapted vehicle to carry life-supporting equipment.
 Currently the benefit is only available to children aged three and above.